 Øyvind Bjorå held from 2014 to 2016 the postion of Principal Conductor and Artistic Director of one of the ensembles of the Arctic Philharmonic - the Sinfonietta in Bodø.
 He conducted an extensive repertoire with this flexible ensemble, ranging from new music with the sinfonietta to opera and ballet performances with the symphony orchestra.

-In December 2015 Bjorå made his debut at the Norwegian National Opera, conducting three performances of Mozart’s Magic Flute.
-In February 2017 he will make his debut with the Oslo Philharmonic, conducting three concerts of Prokofiev Peter and the Wolf.
+In December 2015 Bjorå made his debut at the Norwegian National Opera, conducting three performances of Mozart’s Magic Flute, and he was invited to conduct five more performances in September 2017.

-Bjorå has appeared as leader and soloist with the Norwegian Chamber Orchestra, Oslo Camerata and Trondheim Soloists.
+Bjorå is a well-known Concertmaster.
+Formerly concertmaster of the Trondheim Symphony and Bergen Philharmonic, he has since 2005 led the Norwegian National Opera Orchestra in Oslo.
+He has appeared as guest with the Philharmonia Orchestra in London and several orchestras in Europe.
 After a concert in Carnegie Hall where he led Bartok’s Divertimento for strings, with Risør Festival Strings, the New York Times wrote: “…I cannot recall a more persuasive account, conducted or otherwise.”